Falls From Height Solicitors — Scotland

 The Short of It

-is often due to an employer's negligence or unsafe conditions.
+is often caused by employer negligence or unsafe conditions.

 in handling workplace accident claims.